obsidiansystems/ledger-app-nervos/README.md

 ## Allowing Contract Data ##

-Starting in version 0.5.0, it is possible to allow signing transactions with contract data.
+Starting in version 0.5.0, the Nervos Ledger App can sign transactions with contract data.
 "Contract Data" is the part of a Nervos transaction which contains extra, unstructured data that is used by the Nervos-VM.
-It is also referred to as a "Custom Script", and is required for transactions using custom tokens such as those involving [Simple User Defined Token](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) (sUDT), [Anyone Can Pay](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md) (ACP) and many other custom dApps.
+It is also referred to as a "Custom Script," and is required for transactions using custom tokens such as those involving [Simple User Defined Token](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) (sUDT), [Anyone Can Pay](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0026-anyone-can-pay/0026-anyone-can-pay.md) (ACP) and many other custom scripts.
 "Contract Data" is determined by a non-empty ["cell data" field ](https://docs.nervos.org/docs/reference/cell#cell-data) in a Nervos transaction.

-By default, "contract data" is rejected by the Nervos Ledger App due to security concerns.
-Contract data can be enabled through the "Settings" menu and toggling "Allow Contract Data" from "off" to "on".
+By default, "Contract Data" is rejected by the Nervos Ledger App due to security concerns.
+Because this data is unstructured and diverse, the application cannot parse it into a verifiable prompts for the user to confirm.

+Contract data can be enabled through the
+"Settings" menu and toggling "Allow Contract Data" from "off" to "on."
 You can verify your transaction has contract data by the "Contract
-Data: Present" prompt in "Confirm Transaction".
-Since this data cannot be shown by the Nervos Ledger App beyond noting that it is either present or not present, you should enable the setting with caution, and attempt to verify the transaction cells elsewhere if possible.
+Data: Present" prompt at the end of "Confirm Transaction".
+Since this data cannot be shown by the Nervos Ledger App beyond noting that it is either present or absent, you should enable the setting with caution, and attempt to verify the transaction cells elsewhere if possible.

 # Troubleshooting #